First Crusade: Peter the Hermit and the People's Crusade

 The great French nobles and their trained armies of knights were not the first to undertake the journey towards Jerusalem.
 Urban had planned the departure of the first crusade for 15 August 1096, the Feast of the Assumption, but months before this, a number of unexpected armies of peasants and petty nobles set off for Jerusalem on their own, led by a charismatic priest called Peter the Hermit.
 Peter was the most successful of the preachers of Urban's message, and developed an almost hysterical enthusiasm among his followers, although he was probably not an "official" preacher sanctioned by Urban at Clermont.
 It is commonly believed that Peter's followers consisted entirely of a massive group of untrained and illiterate peasants who did not even know where Jerusalem was, but there were also many knights among the peasants, including Walter Sans Avoir, who was lieutenant to Peter and led a separate army.

-Lacking military discipline, in what likely seemed to the participants a strange land (Eastern Europe), Peter's fledgling army quickly found itself in trouble despite the fact they were still in Christian territory.
-The army led by Walter fought with the Hungarians over food at Belgrade, but otherwise arrived in Constantinople unharmed.
-Meanwhile, the army led by Peter, which marched separately from Walter's army, also fought with the Hungarians, and may have captured Belgrade.
+Lacking military discipline, Peter's fledgling army quickly found itself in trouble despite the fact they were still in Christian territory.
+The army led by Walter plundered the Belgrade and Zemun areas, and arrived in Constantinople with little resistance.
+Meanwhile, the army led by Peter, which marched separately from Walter's army, also fought with the Hungarians and may have captured Belgrade.
 At Niš, the Byzantine governor tried to supply them, but Peter had little control over his followers and Byzantine troops were needed to quell their attacks.
 Peter arrived at Constantinople in August, where his army joined with the one led by Walter, which had already arrived, as well as separate bands of crusaders from France, Germany, and Italy.
 Another army of Bohemians and Saxons did not make it past Hungary before splitting up.

 Peter's and Walter's unruly mob began to pillage outside the city in search of supplies and food, prompting Alexios to hurriedly ferry the gathering across the Bosporus one week later.
 After crossing into Asia Minor, the crusaders split up and began to pillage the countryside, wandering into Seljuk territory around Nicaea.
 The far more-experienced Turks massacred most of this group.
-Some Italian and German crusaders were defeated at Xerigordon at the end of August.
+Some Italian and German crusaders were defeated at the Siege of Xerigordon at the end of September.
 Meanwhile, Walter and Peter's followers, who, although for the most part untrained in battle but led by about 50 knights, fought the Turks at the Battle of Civetot in October 1096.
 The Turkish archers destroyed the crusader army, and Walter was among the dead.
 Peter, who was absent in Constantinople at the time, later joined the second wave of crusaders, along with the few survivors of Civetot.